Fixed-Parameter Algorithms for Rectilinear Steiner tree and Rectilinear Traveling Salesman Problem in the plane: A Fixed-parameter algorithm for the Rectilinear TSP

 \subsection{States.}

-Two $L_{ij}$ partial tour subgraphs are equivalent if any completion of one partial tour subgraph is a completion for the other.
+Two $L_{ij}$ partial tour subgraphs are considered equivalent if any completion of one of them is also a completion for the other.
 The equivalent classes of $L_{ij}$ partial tour subgraphs can be characterized by some features of the vertices in $R_{ij}$.
 Let's go back to Fig.~\ref{hanan} and notice that the $L_{4,5}$ partial tour subgraph is made of two connected components.

 So, to characterize the equivalent classes of $L_{ij}$ partial tour subgraphs, we need the degree parity of each vertex of $R_{ij}$ and distribution of vertices of $R_{ij}$ over distinct connected components.
 Two vertices of $R_{ij}$ can be connected with 0, an odd, or an even number of paths and the total number of incident paths determines the parity 0, U, or E of the vertex.
 We use the same notation as \cite{rat83} to describe degree parities: even = E, odd = U (uneven) and zero = 0.
-Connected components are described by their indices or "-" for a zero degree.
+Connected components are described by their indices or "$-$" for a zero degree.
 An equivalent class is related to a state of the dynamic program.
 In the following, such a state $\omega$ is denoted $\omega = \{(x_1, \ldots, x_h),(c_1, \ldots, c_h)\}$ where $x_i \in \{U,E,0\}$ and $c_i$ are respectively the parity label and the connected component of the $i$-th vertex of $\omega$.
 Moreover $C_j$ denotes the set of vertices belonging to connected component number $j$ so that $C_j = \{ i | c_i = j, \forall i = 1 \ldots h\}$.
-For example the equivalence class of $L_{4,5}$ in Fig.~\ref{hanan} is described by the the following pair of vectors $\{(E, E, E, U, U, 0, 0), (1, 1, 1, 2, 2, -, -)\}$ and we have $C_1 = \{1,2,3\}$, $C_2 = \{4,5\}$.
+For example the equivalence class of the $L_{4,5}$ tour subgraph of Fig.~\ref{hanan} is described by the the following pair of vectors $\{(E, E, E, U, U, 0, 0), (1, 1, 1, 2, 2, -, -)\}$ and we have $C_1 = \{1,2,3\}$, $C_2 = \{4,5\}$.
 In this example, the vertices belong to two distinct connected components (of the corresponding class of tour subgraphs).
 In the first component (index 1), the three vertices are connected to an even number of paths and in the second component, the two vertices are connected to an odd number of paths.

 We denote by $\Omega(h)$ the set of all possible states for $h$ vertices in the same $R_{ij}$, and $\Omega$ the set of all states of the dynamic program.
 Table~\ref{tableStates} lists all the possible states of $\Omega(3)$.
 We summarize a number of key observations about valid states that are needed to fully understand the algorithm and to establish its complexity.